10 Taipei Beaches and Coastal Parks Worth Checking Out

 To get a pretty wild view of Wanli Beach on a busy day, check out this aerial footage on the hotel’s website.

 This beach often hosts major events and activities, and the first time I ever went here was for a beach rave!
-Even though the hotel is right on the beach, the public is permitted to use any part of the beach, and I shot these photos of the beach with almost nobody on it on a weekday morning one spring in Taiwan.
+Even though the hotel is right on the beach, the public is permitted to use any part of the beach.
+I shot the below photo of the beach with almost nobody on it on a weekday morning one spring in Taiwan.

 Supposedly in the busy season the hotels on the beach clean up all the trash that collects on the sand, but when we visited, we were disappointed to find there was still quite a lot of it (I’ve actually photoshopped out some trash from these pics).

-Green Bay features one very unusual sight: a collection of abandoned UFO houses, or “Futuro Houses”, the remains of an experimental housing project in the 1980s.
+Green Bay features one very unusual sight: a collection of abandoned UFO houses (read about them here), or “Futuro Houses”, the remains of an experimental housing project in the 1980s.
 The buildings make for really cool photos, and you can climb up the steps and peer into some of them.

-There aren’t too many eating choices near the beach, but there’s a 7-Eleven on the highway roughly in the middle of the two beaches (but it takes a while to get to it along the road from either end of the very long beach).
+There aren’t too many eating choices near the beach, but there’s a 7-Eleven on the highway roughly in the middle of the beach.

 If you want cheap and tasty lunch, head to Masu Street (瑪鋉路) on the other side of the highway from Wanli Beach, where you can find a Cambodian restaurant (儂徠南洋美食) and Vietnamese restaurant (食尚玩家 湄公河南洋美食).